MicrosoftDocs/azure-reference-other/studio-module-reference/fir-filter.md

 ---
-title: "FIR Filter | Microsoft Docs"
-titleSuffix: ML Studio (classic) - Azure
+title: "ML Studio (classic): FIR Filter - Azure"
 description: Learn how to use the FIR Filter module to define a kind of filter called a *finite impulse response* (FIR) filter. ms.date: 05/06/2019 ms.service: "machine-learning"